coderefinery/2020-04-07-online/index.md

     this process.
 Most of the content is also relevant to a single researcher.

+format:
+    Hands-on informal and interactive online two-day event with type-along type of presentations, live coding and demos.
+Short tutorials alternate with practical exercises.

+notincluded:
+    This is not a course about a specific programming language or the Linux/Unix terminal shell.
+The course is language-independent and the exercises are designed such that everyone can relate to them.

 # software that should be installed for the workshop (update if needed)
 software:
   - title: Bash